nerdymishka/dotnet/src/Mettle.Xunit/src/README.md

 .NET Core and the Microsoft.Extensions libraries have really underscored the use of DI in creating libraries and applications.

-JUnit and other testing frameworks like Qunit has have had some form of DI integration for a while.
+[JUnit][junit_di] and other testing frameworks like Qunit has have had DI integration for years.

 ## Custom Attributes